 3. People constantly ask if you’re a stripper

 Yes, I do pole dancing but no I am not a ‘pole dancer’ in THAT way…and even if I was, that would’ve been my choice to make!
-The stereotype associated with pole dancing is slowly fading, but for some it’s still around, and when you post photos to social media sites and get asked “how much, love?” it can be upsetting at first, but after a while you learn to laugh it off.
+The stereotype associated with pole dancing is slowly fading, but for some people it’s still around, and when you post photos to social media sites and get asked “how much, love?” it can be upsetting at first, but after a while you learn to laugh it off.

 4. You can’t afford all of the amazingly beautiful pole outfits you want

 This fits right in with the typical thing of not being able to afford all of the clothes you want in general, but it could possibly be even more upsetting – yes really!
-There are countless gorgeous pole outfits available, but most of us can’t justify buying many of them as they tend to be pretty expensive.
+There are countless gorgeous pole dancer outfits available, but most of us can’t justify buying many of them as they tend to be pretty expensive.
 I just want to glide around the pole coated in sequins and sparkling like a Christmas tree – is that so wrong?!
 Sadly, I’m yet to find a solution to this problem though – please comment if you have one!

 5. Your shoe collection is getting out of control

 Pleaser shoes – just writing that word makes my bank balance drop.
-These are shoes designed specifically for pole dancing and, as I’m a huge fan of shoes in general, the thought of buying Pleasers excites me far more than buying pole outfits.
+These are shoes designed specifically for pole dancers and, as I’m a huge fan of shoes in general, the thought of buying Pleasers excites me even more than buying pole outfits.
 I’m actually yet to purchase some official Pleasers though – as my bank balance just won’t allow it yet, but I’ve found loads of stunning shoes which, until I can afford the real thing, look almost as good.